 The first decision is whether to use a barrel made of stainless or chrome-moly steel.
 Yes, I know to a traditionalist this is a travesty to even think, much less say …… but in Alaska, despite the best modern lubricants, the weather is renowned for rusting new rifles in a few days because the Pacific Ocean’s salt air exacerbates the oxidation process.
 The fierce winds blow salt spray miles into the interior and lift it into the atmosphere to be deposited with the rain on the sides of the coastal range.
 Many hunters buy stainless steel guns to avoid their rifles rusting, however, that could be a serious mistake.

 An interesting comment on the Krieger Barrel’s website warns, “It is inadvisable to use stainless steel in very cold temperatures; i.e. below 0 degrees Fahrenheit”.
-In temperatures below 0 degrees, stainless steel begins to lose its fatigue resistance, increasing the risk of the steel failing from the combination of high pressure cartridges and minimum contour barrels.
-Lower cartridge pressure and thicker barrels tend to reduce this problem, but at the end of the day each hunter must evaluate his cartridge choice, possible hunting destinations, and make his own decision.
+In temperatures below 0 degrees, stainless steel begins to lose its fatigue resistance, increasing the risk of the steel failing from the combination of high-pressure cartridges and minimum contour barrels.
+Lower cartridge pressure and thicker barrels tend to reduce this problem, but at the end of the day, each hunter must evaluate his cartridge choice, and possible hunting destinations, and make his own decision.

-As someone who owns Douglas, Hart and Lilja custom barrels, I have no complaints about their accuracy, but the concept of button or hammer forged rifling always made me worry about the potential stresses being created in the metal.
-Button rifling is made by forcing the rifling from the inside out by a button in the shape of the rifling through a bore-sized hole, and the button forms the lands and groves from the inside.
-Hammer forging is a process where barrels to shaped from the outside in using a mandrel that has a reverse image of the rifling formed on its surface.
+As someone who owns Douglas, Hart, and Lilja custom barrels, I have no complaints about their accuracy, but the concept of button or hammer-forged rifling always made me worry about the potential stresses being created in the metal.
+Button rifling is made by forcing the rifling from the inside out with a button in the shape of the rifling through a bore-sized hole, and the button forms the lands and groves from the inside.
+Hammer forging is a process where barrels to shaped from the outside using a mandrel that has a reverse image of the rifling formed on its surface.